GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/otp.md

 ## Configure OTP with Gluu Server

-This list of steps needed to  enable OTP person authentication module.
+This is the list of steps needed to enable OTP person authentication module:

 1. Confire new custom module in oxTrust:
     - Log into oxTrust with administrative permissions.